Baird Financial Group Inc. Sells 1,322 Shares of Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF)

 Baird Financial Group Inc. lowered its position in shares of Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF) by 1.5% during the 1st quarter, Holdings Channel.com reports.
 The institutional investor owned 84,649 shares of the investment management company’s stock after selling 1,322 shares during the quarter.
 Baird Financial Group Inc.’s holdings in Cohen & Steers Infrastructure Fund were worth $2,364,000 as of its most recent filing with the Securities & Exchange Commission.

 Several other institutional investors have also recently bought and sold shares of UTF.
 NTV Asset Management LLC lifted its position in shares of Cohen & Steers Infrastructure Fund by 867.4% during the 1st quarter.
 NTV Asset Management LLC now owns 79,520 shares of the investment management company’s stock worth $2,221,000 after buying an additional 71,300 shares in the last quarter.
-Clarus Group Inc. bought a new position in shares of Cohen & Steers Infrastructure Fund during the 1st quarter worth approximately $131,000.
-Prospera Financial Services Inc lifted its position in shares of Cohen & Steers Infrastructure Fund by 2,278.4% during the 4th quarter.
-Prospera Financial Services Inc now owns 50,922 shares of the investment management company’s stock worth $1,315,000 after buying an additional 48,781 shares in the last quarter.
-Commonwealth Equity Services LLC lifted its position in shares of Cohen & Steers Infrastructure Fund by 49.1% during the 1st quarter.
-Commonwealth Equity Services LLC now owns 112,278 shares of the investment management company’s stock worth $3,135,000 after buying an additional 36,986 shares in the last quarter.
-Finally, The PNC Financial Services Group Inc. lifted its position in shares of Cohen & Steers Infrastructure Fund by 70.8% during the 1st quarter.
-The PNC Financial Services Group Inc. now owns 77,352 shares of the investment management company’s stock worth $2,161,000 after buying an additional 32,051 shares in the last quarter.
+Clarus Group Inc. bought a new stake in shares of Cohen & Steers Infrastructure Fund in the 1st quarter worth approximately $131,000.
+Prospera Financial Services Inc raised its holdings in shares of Cohen & Steers Infrastructure Fund by 2,278.4% in the 4th quarter.
+Prospera Financial Services Inc now owns 50,922 shares of the investment management company’s stock worth $1,315,000 after purchasing an additional 48,781 shares during the period.
+Commonwealth Equity Services LLC raised its holdings in shares of Cohen & Steers Infrastructure Fund by 49.1% in the 1st quarter.
+Commonwealth Equity Services LLC now owns 112,278 shares of the investment management company’s stock worth $3,135,000 after purchasing an additional 36,986 shares during the period.
+Finally, The PNC Financial Services Group Inc. raised its holdings in shares of Cohen & Steers Infrastructure Fund by 70.8% in the 1st quarter.
+The PNC Financial Services Group Inc. now owns 77,352 shares of the investment management company’s stock worth $2,161,000 after purchasing an additional 32,051 shares during the period.

 Cohen & Steers Infrastructure Fund Company Profile